 If you have not been through the menopause and your metastatic breast cancer is oestrogen-receptor positive, your doctor might suggest an ovarian treatment.
 Ovarian treatments stop your ovaries making oestrogen.
 They can be temporary (ovarian suppression) or permanent (ovarian ablation).
-These treatments are usually given in combination with an aromatase inhibitor or an anti-oestrogen drug.
+You will usually have these treatments in combination with an aromatase inhibitor or an anti-oestrogen drug.
 There are three ways to stop your ovaries making oestrogen: